DotPeekser/dotPeekser.SC.Solr.ManagedSchema/README.md

 </Type>
 ```

-For full examples take a look on this link.[Click here](docs/full-examples.md).
+For full examples take a look on this link.
+[Click here](docs/full-examples.md).